by Dr. C.H. Weaver M.D. updated 11/2022

 EGFR-targeted drugs that have been shown to benefit select patients with NSCLC belong to a class of drugs known as tyrosine kinase inhibitors (TKIs).
 The drugs enter the cell and interfere with EGFR from within.

-Tagrisso (Osimertinib) is the standard of care for patients with EGFR-mutated NSCLC, but the need for novel agents is underscored as disease progression on Tagrisso is inevitable.
+Tagrisso (Osimertinib) is currently the standard of care for patients with EGFR-mutated NSCLC, but the need for novel agents is underscored as disease progression on Tagrisso is inevitable.
 Bispecific antibodies, antibody-drug conjugates (ADCs), EGF vaccines, and fourth-generation EGFR TKIs are all under development to enrich the treatment paradigm.

 First-generation EGFR TKIs